 Finding a Router

 Most of your cheap consumer routers will upgrade their own firmware, but you can’t put OpenWrt on them.
 OpenWrt is actually a full Linux distribution designed to run routers.
 So you need a router that is, in short, a fairly capable computer in its own right.
 This crosses the vast majority of routers off the list, but there remain a huge number of routers that can run OpenWrt, ranging from major enterprise-level systems costing hundreds, even thousands, of dollars, to ones that are barely more expensive than that cheapo router you would buy at Best Buy.
-Gargoyle’s list of supported routers is disappointingly small.
-It also turns out to be way outdated.
-If you go to the downloads section, you’ll find that there are hundreds of “image” files.
-These are files that are built for a specific model of router and can be flashed straight onto your router.
+Gargoyle’s list of supported routers is disappointingly small, but if you go to the downloads section, you’ll find that there are hundreds of “image” files.
+These are files that are built for a specific router and can be flashed straight onto your router.

 If you’re going to use an existing router, I’ll just say that you’ll have to do some research.
 I was buying a new router.
 I ended up with the Netgear WNDR3800 and I’m really happy with it.
 I’ve recommended it to two other friends with a total of five vacation rentals and they’ve all gotten one.
 We have two up and running and I just got the third one delivered yesterday and I’ll set that up today or tomorrow.

 I started looking for a router with a few criteria in mind

 - Reasonably modern.
 Many of the officially supported routers are old and missing many features we now expect from routers.
 The Netgear WNDR3800 is very modern.
 It’s an N600 (300Mbps on both channels) and has everything else I would want. very nice.